-- The dipped beam headlights will only work with the ignition on.
-The side lights come on automatically when the ignition is turned off. - If the lights are left on after the key has been taken out of the ignition lock, an audible warning sounds while the driver door remains open.
-This is a reminder to switch the lights off. - The rear fog light is so bright that it can dazzle drivers behind you.
-You should use the rear fog light only when visibility is very poor. - The use of the lighting described here is subject to the relevant statutory requirements.
+• The dipped beam headlights will only work with the ignition on.
+The side lights come on automatically when the ignition is turned off.

+- If the lights are left on after the key has been taken out of the ignition lock, an audible warning sounds while the driver door remains open.
+This is a reminder to switch the lights off. - The rear fog light can dazzle drivers behind you.
+You should use the rear fog light only when visibility is very poor.
+For this reason, when you exceed approximately 60 km/h (38 mph), a warning will appear on the instrument panel: Turn off the fog light!.

+• The use of the lighting described here is subject to the relevant statutory requirements.